John II, Marquis of Namur

 John II (1311 – 2 April 1335) was Marquis of Namur from 1330 to 1335.

-He was the eldest son of John I, Marquis of Namur, and Mary of Artois.
+He was the eldest son of John I, Marquis of Namur, and Marie of Artois.

+Reign

 He succeeded his father on 26 January 1330.
 He joined an alliance against John III, Duke of Brabant, but by the intervention of King Philip VI of France, a conflict was averted.

 He died unmarried, but had an illegitimate son Philip, who was killed in 1380, while defending Dendermonde.

 He was succeeded by his brother Guy.